-- 1.1.1 Provide for new light industrial and commercial zoned land through structure planning processes (see discussion at Outcome 1.2 below). - 1.1.2 Support innovation that strengthens sectors in which Pukekohe businesses have a competitive advantage such as horticulture, rural supply, food processing, automotive and engineering motorsport, and the equine industry. - 1.1.3 Leverage the Business Improvement Districts programme to support the diverse economic development potential of the area. - 1.1.4 Work with ATEED to develop pathways for Pukekohe food and beverage processors and niche food producers to access the 'FoodBowl' and the Food Innovation
+1.1.1 Provide for new light industrial and commercial zoned land through structure planning processes (see discussion at Outcome 1.2 below).

+1.1.2 Support innovation that strengthens sectors in which Pukekohe businesses have a competitive advantage such as horticulture, rural supply, food processing, automotive and engineering motorsport, and the equine industry.

+1.1.3 Leverage the Business Improvement Districts programme to support the diverse economic development potential of the area.

+1.1.4 Work with ATEED to develop pathways for Pukekohe food and beverage processors and niche food producers to access the 'FoodBowl' and the Food Innovation network

-1.1.5 Promote equestrian and related facilities in Pukekohe to support equestrian-based visitor attraction and industry growth.
-This includes the potential of Pukekohe becoming a regional training ground for harness racing and associated activities
+1.1.5 Promote equestrian 1.2.2 Enable structure and related facilities in planning and plan Pukekohe to support changes to facilitate equestrian-based visitor the development of attraction and industry approximately 15ha of growth.
+This includes the new commercial (mixed potential of Pukekohe use zoned) land during becoming a regional the 2015 to 2025 period training ground for harness and 15ha per decade from racing and associated 2025 through to 2044.
+Also activities see discussion within the is to be released per decade from 2025 through to 2044.